Opodo: Flight price index dashboard

 In June 2020, Opodo unveiled its flight price index dashboard for the UK market.

 The service compares current flight prices with prices of the previous year, to suggest the optimum time to book flights.
 The dashboard uses over 14 billion data touch points from 660 airlines to generate year-on-year price comparisons.

 The price tracker dashboard uses AI-technology and gives customers more transparency over airline prices, thus helping them make informed decisions before purchasing a flight.

 Opodo plan to include a price prediction functionality in the future.

 IPO

-Parent company eDreams went public in 2014.
+Opodo's parent company eDreams went public in 2014.

-Independent Board Member James Hare (James Otis Hare II) oversaw the public launch on April 4, 2014.
+Independent board member James Hare (James Otis Hare II) oversaw the public launch on April 4, 2014.

 eDreams offered its stock at 10.25 Euros per share.

 That stock price had fallen to 1.02 Euros by October 24 of 2014, wiping out over one billion Euros of market capitalization.

 Some commentators called the launch “Europe’s worst performing IPO of 2014”.

 eDreams moved quickly, asking their shareholders for authorization to “Discharge to Mr. James Otis Hare for the exercise of his mandate as director of the Company until his resignation as of 25 March, 2015.”